 - Cultures are completely different: Since two or more companies would come together in a single setting, a clash among cultures can be predicted.
 As a result, the singular objective may get affected.

-This has been a guide to what is Joint Ventures, joint venture definition along with real-life joint venture examples of Volvo Uber, Google Glaxo, and others.
-Here we also discuss JV Advantages and Disadvantages.
+This article has been a guide to what is Joint Ventures (JV) and its definition.
+Here we discuss how joint venture work along with examples and detailed explanation.
 You may also look at the following articles to learn more about M&A